yellowdog/python-examples/README.md

 ### Task Types

 - If `taskType` is set only at the TOML file level, then `taskTypes` is automatically populated for Task Groups, unless overridden.
-- If `taskType` is set at the Task level, then `taskTypes` is automatically populated for Task Groups level using the accumulated Task Types from the Tasks, unless overridden.
+- If `taskType` is set at the Task level, then `taskTypes` is automatically populated for the Task Groups level using the accumulated Task Types from the Tasks included in each Task Group, unless overridden.
 - If `taskTypes` is set at the Task Group Level, and has only one Task Type entry, then `taskType` is automatically set at the Task Level using the single Task Type, unless overridden.

 ### Task Counts

+This property will expand the number of Tasks to match `taskCount`.

 The `taskCount` property can be set in the `workRequirement` section of the `config.toml` file, or in any `taskGroup` section of a JSON Work Requirement definition.

 In the former case, the `taskCount` applies only to the `Task` specified within the `config.toml` file and is not inherited by JSON Work Requirement specifications.